VCCRI/Ularcirc/readme.md

 # Ularcirc
 An R package that provides analysis and visualisation of canonical and backsplice junctions.
-Requires output provided by the STAR aligner
+Takes output provided by the STAR aligner as well as CIRI2 and circExplorer2 output and enables circRNA downstream analysis.

 Author and maintainer: David Humphreys (d.humphreys  at      victorchang  dot   edu   dot    au)

 Pre-print for [Ularcirc now on bioarchives](https://www.biorxiv.org/content/early/2018/05/15/318436).

 # Installation
 You can install Ularcirc using the 'devtools' package.
-Note: Towards the end of 2018 Ularcirc will also be part of bioconductor.

     > install.packages("devtools")
     > library(devtools)
-    > devtools::install_github("VCCRI/Ularcirc")
+    > devtools::install_github("VCCRI/Ularcirc", build = TRUE, build_opts = c("--no-resave-data", "--no-manual"))

 Ularcirc can annotate circRNA with overlapping gene information.
 This is obtained from available bioconductor databases.
 Use the following command to identify what databases to download: